Mini Chocolate Bundt Cakes

 Let’s get to baking!
 All you need is about 30-40 minutes to make these lovely little cakes.

-- Add the dry to the wet.
-Pour the dry ingredients into the wet, and stir together until just combined.
-Add the hot water, and stir gently.
+Add the dry to the wet.
+Add the dry ingredients to the mixing bowl – both sugars, the cocoa powder, flour, baking soda, baking powder, and kosher salt – into the wet ingredients.
+Stir together until just combined.
+Add the hot coffee, and stir gently again.

-- Bake.
-Spoon the cake batter into a sprayed bundtlette pan.
-Bake for approximately 15 minutes, or until a toothpick, when inserted, comes out clean.
-Remove to a cooling rack.
+Bake.
+Bake these little cakes for approximately 15 minutes, or until a toothpick, when inserted, comes out clean.
+Let the cakes sit for about five minutes and then carefully remove to a cooling rack.

-- Make frosting.
+Make frosting.
 Melt butter in a small saucepan over medium heat.
 Add the brown sugar, and stir until well combined.
 Add milk and turn heat up slightly to bring to a boil.
 Boil for 30 seconds, and remove from heat.
-Stir in powdered sugar.
+Stir in powdered sugar until creamy.

 There are several ways to make cakes moist.
-While many say to use vegetable oil, I used butter for this recipe.
-Let me tell you.
-It turned out super tasty and moist.
+Vegetable oil is one way to guarantee moistness.
 Other ways to achieve this consistency is to use the whole egg (not just whites), milk products like regular milk or sour cream, and don’t use too much flour.
 One other tip is to be careful to avoid over-baking.
 I usually take the cakes out when the toothpick is just barely wet, and it works every time.